-Cash and cash equivalents, including money market mutual funds, are stated at fair value.
+Cash and cash equivalents are stated at fair value.
 The Company considers all highly liquid investments purchased with maturities of three months or less and money market mutual funds to be cash equivalents.
-No cash equivalent balances were held at June 30, 2015 and February 17, 2015.
-The cash is not subject to any restrictions for withdrawal.
+No cash equivalent balances were held at September 30, 2015 and February 17, 2015.
+The cash is not subject to any restrictions on withdrawal.